Urban Agriculture with Mike

 What if I have questions or difficulties?

 Don’t worry about it.
-Next, join my free SKOOL community and post your question in the forum.
+Just join my free SKOOL community and post your question in the forum.
 Then, you’ll get support from me and other growers who are actively building similar setups.

 What are the best crops to grow?

 Generally, leafy greens and herbs are the best starters—lettuces, kale, microgreens, and common fruiting crops like tomatoes.
-Then, my Grow Food Anywhere SKOOL course starts by covering 50+ crops and helps you choose based on goals: health, self-sufficiency, or a peaceful new hobby.
+From there, my Grow Food Anywhere SKOOL course starts by covering 50+ crops and helps you choose based on goals: health, self-sufficiency, or a peaceful new hobby.

 Urban agriculture is not a trend—it’s a practical skill

 Urban agriculture is about growing food where you live—even when space feels limited.
-Turn small patches of grass, porches, balconies, rooftops, and indoor corners into a working system.
+You can turn small patches of grass, porches, balconies, rooftops, and indoor corners into a working system.
 Urban Agriculture with Mike helps you choose the approach that fits your life, so growing becomes normal instead of stressful.

 Core idea: You don’t need more land—you need better structure, better routines, and better guidance.